-Flood Risk Assessment Proposals involving a change of use, creating new residential and/or commercial units, creating new buildings, basements, extensions to basements or ground level extensions with the following constraints: Surface Water Flood Risk London Plan (2021) - SI 12, SI 13 Enfield Core Strategy (2010) - CP21, CP28, CP29 The assessment should identify and assess the risks of all forms of flooding to and from the development and demonstrate how these flood risks will be managed so that the development remains safe throughout its lifetime, taking climate change into account.
-Those proposing developments should take advice from the emergency services when producing an evacuation plan for the development as part of the flood risk assessment.
-Surface Water Flood Risk Flood Zone 2 Flood Zone 3a Flood Zone 3b Proposals comprising 1 hectare or more in Flood Zone 1 Proposals creating new buildings, basements, extensions to basements or ground level extensions within 8m of a watercourse (including culverted) Enfield Development Management Document (2014) - DMD59, DMD60, DMD61, DMD62, DMD63 The Enfield Strategic Flood Risk Assessment (2008).
+Flood Risk Assessment Proposals involving a change of use, creating new residential and/or commercial units, creating new buildings, basements, extensions to basements or ground level extensions London Plan (2021) - SI 12, SI 13 Enfield Core Strategy (2010) - assessment.
+The financial viability statement will be published online.
+When preparing the assessment, you should remove any personal data you do not want published on our website.
+The assessment should identify and assess the risks of all forms of flooding to and from the development and demonstrate how these flood risks will be managed so that the development remains safe throughout its lifetime, taking climate change into account.
+Those proposing developments should take advice from the emergency services when producing an evacuation plan for with the following constraints: Surface Water Flood Risk Flood Zone 2 Flood Zone 3a Flood Zone 3b Proposals comprising 1 hectare or more in Flood Zone 1 Proposals creating new buildings, basements, extensions to basements or ground level extensions within 8m of a watercourse (including culverted) Enfield Development Management Document (2014) - DMD59, DMD60, DMD61, DMD62, DMD63 The Enfield Strategic Flood Risk Assessment (2008).
 It is advised: Finished floor levels must be at least 150mm above the 1 in 100 year (plus climate change) surface water flood depth and 300mm above the 1 in 100 year (plus climate change) fluvial flood depth The development must not reduce flood storage on site - therefore level for level flood compensation will be required A Flood Management/Evacuation Plan must be provided demonstrating that the evacuation route is in the "Very Low Hazard Level" according to FD2320 Flood resistant and resilient measures should be utilised where appropriate You can check these constraints on our Local Plan Policies Map and Flood Mapping Refer to Flood Management and Strategic Flood Risk Assessment Refer to Flood Map and Flood Risks

 Highway Safety Impact Assessment Proposals involving: minor developments creating new residential and/or commercial units, changes of use commercial/community/industrial extensions London Plan (2021) - T1-T9, SI7-SI9 Enfield Core Strategy (2010) - CP22, CP24, CP25 and CP36 Enfield Development Management Document (2014) - DMD45, DMD46- DMD48, DMD57 All relevant proposals require a completed Highway Safety Impact Assessment using the proforma, available here .
-The Highway Safety Impact Assessment proforma must be used and be submitted to the planning portal in an .xIsm format.
+The Highway Safety Impact Assessment proforma must be used and be submitted to the planning portal in an .xlsm format.
 Heritage Statement Proposals that have the potential to affect a heritage asset or its setting.
 This includes: Listed Buildings Conservation Areas Registered Parks and Gardens Registered Battlefields Non-designated heritage assets (including those identified by Enfield's Local Heritage List or the Greater London Historic Environment Record.
-DMD48, DMD57 London Plan (2021) - HC1-HC7 Enfield Core Strategy (2010) - CP37, CP38 Enfield Development Management Document (2014) - DMD44 Enfield Heritage Strategy 2019 - 2024 (2019) - Objection 11 A Heritage Statement should: Identify which heritage asset(s) are affected (both positively and negatively) Assess the significance and condition of the affected heritage asset(s) and the contribution of setting to significance Describe the works proposed including, where appropriate, large scale details; a material schedule; and methodologies Specify how the proposal avoids and/or minimises harmful impacts Determine the impact of the proposal upon the significance of affected heritage asset(s) Justify any harmful impacts A Heritage Statement can be integrated into a Design and Access Statement.
+London Plan (2021) - HC1-HC7 Enfield Core Strategy (2010) - CP37, CP38 Enfield Development Management Document (2014) - DMD44 Enfield Heritage Strategy 2019 - 2024 (2019) - Objection 11 A Heritage Statement should: Identify which heritage asset(s) are affected (both positively and negatively) Assess the significance and condition of the affected heritage asset(s) and the contribution of setting to significance Describe the works proposed including, where appropriate, large scale details; a material schedule; and methodologies Specify how the proposal avoids and/or minimises harmful impacts Determine the impact of the proposal upon the significance of affected heritage asset(s) Justify any harmful impacts A Heritage Statement can be integrated into a Design and Access Statement.
 Where a Townscape and Visual Impact Assessment (TVIA) is also provided, this should be cross-referenced within the Heritage Statement.
 Applicants are discouraged from integrating Heritage Statements into a TVIA.